 Ideally, doctoral students will take their comprehensive exam in the final semester of their coursework.
-However, students have one semester after completing their coursework to then complete their Comps (both written and oral exams).
-It is up to students to keep track of when their Comps should be completed by, but the Graduate Student Advisor and Program Specialist will ensure compliance.
-If a student exceeds this timeline of passing Comps, they can be dismissed from the TA/TF program and subsequently lose program funding.
+However, students have one year after completing their coursework to then complete their Comprehensive Exam (both oral and written exam), or typically referred by department as "Comps."
+Please note students with a Teaching Assistant or Teaching Fellow position have additional requirements; PhD students who fail to pass their comprehensive exams or master's students who fail to defend their MA thesis within one semester of finishing their coursework may be dismissed from the TA/TF program.
+It is up to students to keep track of when their Comps should be completed by, but the Graduate Student & Program Specialist will ensure compliance.
+Graduate students will also be given ample notification of upcoming time limitations when auditing the student files (completed at the end of every semester).